GRC Technical Risk Analyst

 This job is U.S. based and open nationwide, however, semi-frequent travel (<10%) to our San Francisco, CA headquarters, Portland, OR, or Seattle, WA, will be necessary for a remote worker.
 (NOTE: Due to current COVID-19 restrictions on travel, non-essential travel for GitHub employees has been suspended indefinitely).

 - 2+ years prior work experience in technical risk management, information security, audit and/or compliance efforts.

-- 1+ years prior work experience with the review of systems and solutions as part of an internal. risk assessment, procurement process, or other program.
+- 1+ years prior work experience with the review of vendors, systems, or solutions as part of an internal. risk assessment, procurement process, or other program.

 - 1+ years prior work experience with exposure to ISO, FISMA/FedRAMP, Cloud Security Alliance/STAR program, PCI, AICPA TSP/SOC, or other industry and regulatory frameworks.

 - Proven skills at organizing complex work efforts and tracking details that may vary on a week by week basis.